vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 and other works 185; dying near Sala Mahārudra 178

-grāma reaches highest abode of Vişnu Mahāprasthānika-parva of the Maha- or Vaikuntha even though he be
+grāma reaches highest abode of Viṣnu Mahāprasthānika-parva of the Maha- or Vaikuntha even though he be

 bhārata 607